How to Easily Meet Your Bid Requirements Through Cooperative Purchasing

 Ultimately, citizens and donors benefit from cooperative procurement through the lower process cost, better application of resources and more efficient government and non-profit operations.

-NJPA’s cooperative contract purchasing leverages the national purchasing power of more than 50,000-member agencies while also streamlining the required purchasing process.
-As a municipal, national cooperative purchasing organization, NJPA establishes and provides nationally leveraged and competitively solicited purchasing contracts under the guidance of the Uniform Municipal Contracting Law.
+Sourcewell’s cooperative contract purchasing leverages the national purchasing power of more than 50,000-member agencies while also streamlining the required purchasing process.
+As a municipal, national cooperative purchasing organization, Sourcewell establishes and provides nationally leveraged and competitively solicited purchasing contracts under the guidance of the Uniform Municipal Contracting Law.
 Joint Powers laws enable members to purchase through our awarded contracts legally.

-NJPA’s vendors’ product and service solutions range from office supplies to heavy equipment and everything in between.
-The National Joint Powers Alliance provides solutions that enable government, education, and non-profit agencies to work more efficiently and leverages its resources to effectively re-invest in the community.
+Sourcewell’s vendors’ product and service solutions range from office supplies to heavy equipment and everything in between.
+Sourcewell provides solutions that enable government, education, and non-profit agencies to work more efficiently and leverages its resources to effectively re-invest in the community.

 By establishing stable cooperative purchasing processes, sustaining clear channels of communication, and working closely with your cooperative purchasing organization, you can create win-win solutions for agencies and contractors.

-With our company history working with public, government and education facilities, our team at West Roofing Systems is excited to offer the ability for our customers to work with the National Joint Powers Alliance to make their procurement process as comfortable as possible.
+With our company history working with public, government and education facilities, our team at West Roofing Systems is excited to offer the ability for our customers to work with the Sourcewell to make their procurement process as comfortable as possible.

 Author: Jack Moore